 Ingredients in Dill Pickle Pasta Salad

-For this versatile pasta salad recipe with dill pickles, you’ll need only a handful of very basic and common fridge and pantry ingredients including:
+For this versatile macaroni salad with pickles, you’ll need only a handful of very basic and common fridge and pantry ingredients including:

 - Small elbow macaroni